 4 Ways to Quiet Your Heart Before God

-Over the past few years when I believed in the Lord, I persisted in praying and reading theevery day, and always went out to work for the Lord, but I felt that I was still estranged from the Lord.
-Even when sometimes I prayed or read the Bible, my mind would wander away into other things, being bothered by some trifling matters in my daily life, and then I was incapable of quieting my heart before the Lord at all.
+Over the past few years of believing in the Lord, I have persisted in praying and reading the Bible every day, and have always gone out to work for the Lord, but I felt that I was still estranged from the Lord.
+Even sometimes when I prayed or read the Bible, my mind would wander away into other things, being bothered by some trifling matters in my daily life, and then I was incapable of quieting my heart before the Lord at all.
 So after several years, I did not have much understanding of the Lord’s words, nor did I have much growth in my spiritual life.

 Recently, I read some books.
-And only then did I understand that if we want to achieve a result in our spiritual training, the most fundamental lesson to enter is to quiet our heart before God.
-Only by doing so can we receive the moving, enlightenment, and illumination of the, and then establish a proper relationship with God and enter the right track in our spiritual life.
+And only then did I understand that if we want to achieve a result in our spiritual devotions, the most fundamental lesson to enter is quieting our heart before God.
+Only by doing so can we receive the moving, enlightenment, and illumination of the Holy Spirit, and then establish a proper relationship with God and enter the right track in our spiritual life.
 Gradually, our spiritual life will have ever greater progress.
 Then what should we do to practice quieting our heart before God?
 I have found some ways of practice from a book.
 Now, I’d like to share them with you.

-2, While Reading the Word of God, We Should Be Quiet and Use Our Heart to Ponder
+Second, While Reading the Word of God, We Should Quiet Our Heart and Use Our Heart to Ponder

-Although we often read the Bible at ordinary times, we seldom expend effort in pondering.
+Although we often read the Bible at ordinary times, we seldom expend effort in pondering God’s word.
 Most of the time we just read without devotion, like viewing flowers on horseback, and being satisfied with understanding the literal meaning of the truth.
 Even though sometimes we are staring at God’s word and reading it, our heart is wandering in the great world, and as a result, after we read it, we do not know what God’s word means.
 Sometimes we also ponder God’s word for a while, but if we have no enlightenment afterward, then we will give up pondering it.
-Actually, we do not at all quiet our heart before God to figure out why God say these words, what results God wants to reach with them, and how to practice and enter in order to meet God’s requirements.
+Actually, we do not at all quiet our heart before God to figure out why God says these words, what results God wants to achieve with them, and how to practice and enter in order to meet God’s requirements.
 That’s why we have believed in the Lord and read God’s word for many years, but we still do not have much understanding of the will of God, nor have we found the way to practice the many truths which we should practice and enter.
-It is clear to see that ordinarily we do not ponder enough, so even though we have read much of God’s words, we are still incapable of comprehending their inner meaning, and our spiritual life still cannot grow.
-Then, as to this aspect of truth, how should we do to enter into it?
+It is clear to see that ordinarily we do not ponder God’s words enough, so even though we have read much of God’s words, we are still incapable of comprehending their inner meaning, and our spiritual life still cannot grow.
+Then, as to this aspect of truth, what should we do to enter into it?
 Here is an example.
-The said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God” (Mat 19:24).
-Then we should contemplate: What did the Lord mean by saying that?
+The Lord Jesus said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the” (Mat 19:24).
+Then we should contemplate: What did the Lord mean by saying this?
 Which aspects of God’s will and disposition are revealed?
-What result does God want to achieve on us?
+What result does God want to achieve in us?
 By contemplating, we see that those people who pursue money but not the truth cannot get into the kingdom of God.
 We may think back to the Age of Grace.
 Some landlords also wanted to follow the Lord.
-But they were unwilling to give up their wealth and superior living conditions because they were greedy for comforts and pleasures of the flesh, and could not bear to live a simple and poor life.
-Therefore, although they knew that those who believed in the Lord would have eternal life and the chance to enter into , they still lost the opportunities to get God’s salvation.
-This shows that it’s nearly impossible for a landlord to enter into the kingdom of God.
+But they were unwilling to give up their wealth and superior living conditions because they were greedy for comforts and pleasures of the flesh, and could not bear to live a simple and content life, even though they knew that those who believed in the Lord would have and the chance to enter into the kingdom of heaven: thus they lost the opportunities to gain God’s salvation.
+This shows that it’s nearly impossible for the landlord to enter into the kingdom of God.
 Through this story, God’s will is that we should not pursue money but should pursue life.
 If we pay attention to money, and when we get the money, we lose our life, then what benefit is this to us?
 As we ponder God’s words like this, we will understand God’s will better and better, and then we can also act in accordance with God’s will better no matter what we encounter.

-We all know that spiritual devotionals take up only a small portion of time in our daily life; most of the time we are working or dealing with various matters in our life.
+We all know that spiritual devotions take up only a small portion of time in our daily life; most of the time we are working or dealing with various matters in our life.
 So if we want to practice quieting our heart before God, then we cannot be limited to just practicing reading the Bible and praying.
-We should also practice to come close to God, to meditate on and contemplatewith our heart, and to focus on seeking the truth and God’s will, and on acting in accordance with the truth at any time in all the people, events, and things that we encounter in our daily life.
+We should also practice coming close to God, to meditate on and contemplate God’s love with our heart, and to focus on seeking the truth and God’s will, and on acting in accordance with the truth at any time when encountering all the people, events, and things in our daily life.
 God’s word says, “In your daily life, you must grasp those words you say and those things you do that will cause your relationship with God to be abnormal, then rectify yourself and enter into the correct manner.
 Examine your words, your actions, your each and every move, and your thoughts and ideas at all times.
 Grasp your true state and enter into the way of the work of the Holy Spirit.
 Only in this way can you have a normal relationship with God.
 By weighing out whether your relationship with God is normal, you will be able to rectify your intentions, understand the essence of man, and understand yourself; through this, you will be able to enter into real experiences, truly forsake yourself, and achieve deliberate submission.”

-4, Paying Attention Every Day to Reflecting on Our Problems and Shortcomings
+Fourth, Paying Attention to Reflecting on Our Problems and Shortcomings Every Day

-Every day we will face with various things.
-So we should come before God to reflect on all the things that we have done in a day: Over what matters we practiced the Lord’s words and our actions conformed to the truth; over what matters we followed our own will and went against the Lord’s will.
+Every day we will face various things.
+So we should come before God to reflect on all the things that we have done in a day: Over what matters we practiced the Lord’s words and our actions which conformed to the truth; over what matters we followed our own will and went against the Lord’s will.
 We can recall them and try our best to write them down in our notebook when conditions and time allow.
-We can go on practicing the things that we acted according to God’s word; as for our doings that were not in line with God’s will, we should integrate God’s words to inspect ourselves about the problems and deviations in them, and seek the truth to resolve them timely.
+We can go on doing the things we did which conformed with God’s words; as for our doings that were not in line with God’s will, we should use God’s words to see our problems and deviations in them, and seek the truth to resolve them timely.
 For example, we believe that we can treat the brothers and sisters with sincerity when in association with them at ordinary times.
-But at nighttime when we reflect on ourselves, we are aware that in the daytime, we did not speak openly and honestly to others in order to protect our own interests in something.
-We see that for the sake of our personal interests, we lied and committed fraud to the brothers and sisters, and revealed deceitful corrupt disposition in this thing.
+But at night-time when we reflect on ourselves, we find that in the daytime, we did not speak openly and honestly to others in order to protect our own interests in something.
+We see that for the sake of our personal interests, we deceived and lied to the brothers and sisters, and revealed deceitful corrupt disposition in this thing.
 We know that God is disgusted with deceitful people; He loves those people who are honest, innocent and open.
-So we should open ourselves up to the brothers and sisters actively, confess to having told lies and deceived them, ask them to forgive us, and resolve not to do this anymore.
+So we should actively open ourselves up to the brothers and sisters, confess to having told lies and deceived them, ask them to forgive us, and resolve not to do it anymore.
 In this way, unconsciously, we will have some entry into the truth of being an honest person.
-If we do not reflect on ourselves by coming before God, we will pay no heed to our everyday expressions of corruption, thinking they are all trifles, and then we cannot achieve the effect of improving our spiritual life.
-So only by focusing on quieting our heart before God, by always reflecting on ourselves and pondering those problems in ourselves, will our spiritual life grow ever greater, our relationship with God become ever closer, and we gradually become a person compatible with God’s intentions.
+If we do not reflect on ourselves by coming before God, we will pay no heed to our everyday expressions of corruption, thinking they are all trivial matters, and then we cannot achieve the effect of improving our spiritual life.
+So only by focusing on quieting our heart before God, by always reflecting on ourselves and pondering those problems in ourselves, will our spiritual life grow ever greater, our relationship with God become ever closer, and will we be able to gradually become a person compatible with God’s intentions.

 The four aspects above are the direction and path of practicing entry into quieting our heart before God.
 I really hope that we can all benefit from them.